Yahav Gurfinkel

-Yahav Gurfinkel (יהב גורפינקל; born 27 June 1998) is an Israeli professional footballer who plays as a defender for Chinese Super League club Chengdu Rongcheng.
+Yahav Gurfinkel (יהב גורפינקל; born 27 June 1998) is an Israeli professional footballer who plays as a defender for Cypriot First Division club AEK Larnaca.

 Early life

 Gurfinkel was born in moshav Amikam, Israel, to a family of Ashkenazi Jewish descent.

 Club career

-He made his Israeli Premier League debut for Maccabi Haifa on 21 January 2017 in a game against Ironi Kiryat Shmona.
+He made his Israeli Premier League debut for Maccabi Haifa on 21 January 2017 in a match against Ironi Kiryat Shmona.

-On 31 May 2022, Gurfinkel's contract with IFK Norrköping was terminated by mutual consent.
+On 31 May 2022, Gurfinkel's contract with Swedish club IFK Norrköping was terminated by mutual consent.

-On 1 February 2024, Hapoel Tel Aviv announced that Gurfinkel would be transferring to Chinese Super League club Chengdu Rongcheng.
+On 1 February 2024, Israeli club Hapoel Tel Aviv announced that Gurfinkel would be transferring to Chinese Super League club Chengdu Rongcheng.

+On 29 January 2026, Gurfinkel signed Cypriot First Division club AEK Larnaca with two-and-a-half years contract.